-The Masters programme in International Cooperation and Development (MICD) is a three trimester’s programme that benefits from the experience of a high qualified team of lecturers who are specialized in various areas of international cooperation and Development such as Development Aid, International and Development Economics, Political Science, International Security and International Law.
-The programme is highly motivating for those who intend to work either in NGOs or enterprises with international activities or in the framework of multilateral institutions.
+The Master's program in International Cooperation and Development (MICD) is a three trimester’s program that benefits from the experience of a highly qualified team of lecturers who are specialized in various areas of international cooperation and Development such as Development Aid, International and Development Economics, Political Science, International Security and International Law.
+The program is highly motivating for those who intend to work either in NGOs or enterprises with international activities or in the framework of multilateral institutions.

 - To instill current and future international practitioners with the best working tools in this sovereignty-sensitive international community;

 - To generate knowledge, information and analytical capacity on international affairs that will permit international practitioner to make informed decisions both at home and abroad;